How hard water shows up in Aligarh homes.

 - -Higher electricity use over time because the element is working through mineral buildup.

-ALIGARH GROWTH-CORRIDOR HOMES
+ALIGARH EXTREME HARD-WATER HOMES

 These are the kinds of local pockets where residents usually notice hard-water symptoms first: more tank storage, mixed supply, frequent hot-water use, and higher day-to-day appliance load.